Cymru Premier: European competition

-The champions of the Welsh Premier League qualify, along with the champions of every European domestic league, for the UEFA Champions League.
-The second placed team qualifies for the first qualifying round of the UEFA Europa League.
-The teams in places 3 to 7 then play-off for the second Europa spot.
+The champions of the Cymru Premier qualify, along with the champions of every European domestic league, for the UEFA Champions League.
+The second or third placed teams (depending on who wins the Welsh Cup) qualify for the first qualifying round of the UEFA Europa Conference League.

-A place in the second round of the Europa League is also awarded to the winners of the Welsh Cup.
-If the winners of the Welsh Cup have already qualified for Europe via their league placing (i.e., finishing in the top two and winning the Cup), or if the Welsh Cup winners have finished in a playoff position, then the remaining four sides contest the playoff.
+A place in the first qualifying round of the Europa Conference League is also awarded to the winners of the Welsh Cup.
+If the winners of the Welsh Cup have already qualified for Europe via their league placing (i.e., finishing in the top two and winning the cup), then the third placed team will qualify directly.
+The playoff is contested between the sides finishing 3rd–7th, excluding any team already qualified for Europe.
+In years where Wales are only eligible to enter two teams in the Conference League, only the cup winners (or 2nd place, if the cup winners win the league) will qualify directly for the Conference League and teams finishing 2nd–7th (excluding teams already qualified for Europe) contest the playoff.

 Results in Europe have been mixed – some notable successes, such as Barry Town's run to the first round proper of the UEFA Cup, drawing 3–3 with Aberdeen at Jenner Park, Bangor City's win over FC Sartid of Yugoslavia and Barry's 3–1 victory over FC Porto in the UEFA Champions League (albeit losing 3–9 on aggregate), stand alongside some heavy defeats, such as The New Saints' 12–1 aggregate defeat to Amica Wronki of Poland.

+In August 2024 The New Saints became the first club from Wales' top flight to enter the group stage of a European competition, when they beat FK Panevezys 3–0 on aggregate to qualify for the UEFA Conference League.

-As of June 2019 the Cymru Premier is ranked 46th out of 55 members by the UEFA coefficient.
+As of October 2024 the Cymru Premier is ranked 49th out of 55 members by the UEFA coefficient, having risen from 52nd the previous year.